Do Radio Waves Travel At The Speed Of Light

 FAQ

 Q: Can radio waves be harmful to humans?
 A: Radio waves are generally considered safe at low power levels.
-However, exposure to high-intensity radio waves can cause heating of body tissues.
+Still, exposure to high-intensity radio waves can cause heating of body tissues.
 Regulatory agencies set limits on the amount of radio frequency energy that humans can be exposed to.

 Q: How far can radio waves travel?
 A: The distance that radio waves can travel depends on several factors, including the frequency of the waves, the power of the transmitter, the type of antenna used, and the atmospheric conditions.
 Some radio waves can travel thousands of miles, while others are limited to a few feet.